radiantearth/mlhub_model_template/README.md

 {{

-:pushpin: model developers: please build and publish your images to [Docker Hub](https://hub.docker.com/).
+:pushpin: Model developer: please build and publish your images to [Docker Hub](https://hub.docker.com/).
 The images should be public, and should be tagged as `model_id:version` and `model_id:version-gpu`.